philiplb/CRUDlex/README.md

 CRUDlex
 ==========

 CRUDlex is an easy to use, well documented and tested CRUD generator for Silex.
-It is very usefull to generate admin pages for example.
+It is very useful to generate admin pages for example.

 ## Documentation